dlzou/dlzou.github.io/_posts/2020-08-24-hello-world.md

 ### First Attempt

 If you already know me, then this is no surprise, but [I like doing computer stuff](https://i.imgur.com/Hfzf14T.gif).
-Once I decided I'm going to make a blog, my first idea was to build a dynamic website with both a frontend (site) and a backend (server) because hey, why not hone my web development skills in the mean time?
+Once I decided I was going to make a blog site, my first idea was to build a dynamic website with both a frontend (site) and a backend (server) because hey, why not hone my web development skills in the mean time?

 I had a great plan going in.
 I used [FastAPI](https://fastapi.tiangolo.com/), a high performance Python backend framework, combined with [SQLAlchemy](https://www.sqlalchemy.org/) for database management.
 I also wanted to dip my toes in frontend development and figured [Vue.js](https://vuejs.org/) would be approachable.